* The maximum amount the average temperature can rise in order to avoid the worst consequences of global warming is 1.5°C. We’re already past 1°C.

-As part of Climate Week at Penn, professors and leaders from across the University united in a series of virtual lectures to sound the alarm about the climate emergency, to call for large-scale climate action, and to share a vision of constructive and comprehensive response.
+As part of Climate Week at Penn, professors and leaders from across the University united in a series of lectures to sound the alarm about the climate emergency, to call for large-scale climate action, and to share a vision of constructive and comprehensive response.
+This year's event featured an audience Q&A moderated by Paul Sneigowski, Stephen A. Levin Family Dean of the College of Arts & Sciences and Professor of Biology.

-Ileana Perez-Rodriguez, Elliman Faculty Fellow and Assistant Professor of Earth and Environment Science
+Jon Hawkings, Assistant Professor of Earth and Environmental Science